 The Company's corporate purpose is to borrow and lend monies to other companies within the Group.
+Currently this is principally through the issuance of sterling bonds under the Euro Medium Term Note programme established in 2015 and guaranteed by CRH.
 A key principle applied by our directors, in demonstrating their s172 duties, is to always consider whether the decision they are about to take leads to a positive long-term increase in the value of the Company for the benefit of the shareholder, and ultimately CRH and its stakeholders.
+This principle is applied during decisions on the funds of the Company.

 The Group recognises the need to have appropriate levels of corporate governance across its subsidiaries as part of its approach to risk mitigation.
 The Group maintains strong levels of corporate governance at both an enterprise wide and legal entity level.
 As a result of increased regulation and the directors' belief that it is the right thing to do in promoting and delivering against the Group's purpose and values, CRH and its UK subsidiary boards have recognised the need to formalise and implement key standards across its UK subsidiaries.
 Underpinning this approach to corporate governance is the CRH UK Corporate Governance policy (the "Policy").
 The Policy is applicable to all operating CRH UK entities and sets out clear corporate governance controls and processes that support the directors of the Company in executing their statutory duties.
+For further information on the wider Group governance please refer to the latest CRH plc annual report.